bozonx/stt-gateway-microservice/docs/API.md

 ---

-## Language Support
+## Source Language Support

 The `language` parameter is trimmed and passed directly to the provider.
-Supported languages depend on the provider.
+Supported source languages depend on the provider.

 **AssemblyAI supported languages:**
 - See official documentation: https://www.assemblyai.com/docs/pre-recorded-audio/supported-languages